-Terpenes (and terpenoids) are predominantly responsible for the aromas and flavors of cannabis and hemp.
+Terpenes (and terpenoids) are responsible for around half of the aroma of cannabis and hemp.
 Hundreds have been found in cannabis, but there are some that are more common.
-Our terpenes page covers 36 of these in more detail, but this page organizes these common terpenes into seven (7) "flavor" groups based on their dominant aroma.
+Our terpenes page covers 36 of these in more detail, but this page organizes these common terpenes into seven (7) "flavor" groups based on their generally dominant aroma profile.

 Each terpene has a complex aroma profile which can include several of these groups of flavors; this is just an attempt to simplify it a little.
 We have grouped the terpenes by their strongest, most often identified aroma and flavor.
 Everyone has unique biochemistry, and the way your body interprets these aromas may be very different.
 Our terpenes page summarizes each of these terpenes' aroma in more detail.